 Do you offer a Warranty?

 Titan offers a 3rd party, insurance backed A Rated policy.

 10 years on all structural repair that covers footings and foundations, piling, subfloors, columns, slabs and all structural items at and below the subfloor of the elevated homes.

 2 Year Mechanical that covers any mechanical trade we replace or repair.
 This does not cover existing equipment. example: a 10 year old AC on the house would be excluded.

 1 Year Workmanship

 Can your company help me with GRANTS

-Bobby Fisher and thew Titan Home Mitigation Team is one of the best at understanding and explaining grants and the entire process to homeowners.
+Bobby Fisher and the Titan Foundations and Elevation Home Mitigation Team are one of the best at understanding and explaining grants and the entire process to homeowners.

-We have worked with home owners around the country all of them for almost 10 years including the following
+We have worked with home owners around the country for almost 10 years, including the following

 Flood Mitigation Assistance Grant Severe Repetitive Loss and repetitive loss programs (FMA/SRL).
 These come out yearly and all states across the US compete for them.
 Titan has completed approximately $10 million dollars of elevation projects within these grants.